Arboretum at CSU

 Tree Campus Higher Education

-To be a Tree Campus Higher Education (formerly Tree Campus USA) site, CSU ensures the protection and maintenance of our campus urban forest, reduces hazardous tree risks to public safety, and maintains a sustainable campus forest through tree species diversity and best management practices.
+To be a Tree Campus Higher Education community, CSU ensures the protection and maintenance of our campus urban forest, reduces hazardous tree risks to public safety, and maintains a sustainable campus forest through tree species diversity and best management practices.
 The university joins more than 150 American colleges and universities recognized by the program.
 Specifically, Facilities Management and the Colorado State Forest Service team up to meet the five Tree Campus Higher Education standards: Campus Advisory Committee, Campus Tree Care Plan, Campus Tree Program with Dedicated Annual Expenditures, Arbor Day Observance, and Service Learning Project.
 Throughout each year, the Tree Advisory committee meets to ensure that the Tree Care Plan stays current and addresses new challenges as they arise.
 Each spring, they host an Arbor Day celebration, which provides students with a hands-on opportunity to learn more about trees and their important role in our environment.

 CSU’s Campus Arboretum has 10,000 trees that make our community more resilient and healthier.
 They clean our air and water, help manage storm water runoff, prevent soil erosion, provide habitat, sequester and store carbon, reduce noise pollution, and cool buildings and walkways with their shade.
 But they’re not just function first.
 They also boost personal and public health, give us places to relax, play, and study outdoors, and add color and beauty to campus.
 Thanks for taking a moment to celebrate Arbor Day and appreciate the value that trees bring to our community!